▪ Agency Summary: There are over 73,000 New Brunswickers living with a mobility disability. New

 resilient.
 What began as an initiative in two urban high schools, has grown to include 38 (and growing)

-Stakeholder partners, working in three school districts, nine schools directly and indirectly with feeder
+partners, working in three school districts, ten schools directly and indirectly with feeder

-schools, with eight Strategic Coordinators, as well as a hybrid Alternative Education Site/Life Skills Centre
+schools, with nine Strategic Coordinators, as well as a hybrid Alternative Education Site/Life Skills Centre

 called YOU Turns Corridors that has a Youth Worker and a Manager.